 According to the EEOC's Strategic Enforcement Plan for 2013-2016, confirming coverage of LGBT individuals under Title VII's sex-discrimination provisions is one of the agency's six national priorities.
 Congress has also taken steps to amend Title VII's employment discrimination prohibition to expressly include sexual orientation as a protected classification.
 While these actions have been unsuccessful to date, a number of states (almost half) and municipalities have passed laws protecting employees against employment discrimination based on sexual orientation and gender identity.
 During the last several years, federal courts around the country have ruled that employment discrimination based upon sexual stereotyping and/or sexual orientation is already prohibited under Title VII's existing provisions.

 California Employment Lawyers

 While the EEOC is responsible for enforcing federal laws against employment discrimination, proving discrimination can be challenging.
 If you feel you have been a victim of sexual orientation discrimination, the experienced lawyers at Kingsley & Kingsley can help.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
-Take advantage of a free initial consultation by calling us toll free at (818) 239-7030 or by clicking here to contact us regarding your case.
+Take advantage of a free initial consultation by calling us at (818) 990-8300 or by clicking here to contact us regarding your case.